 The Lucy Jordan Award

-ACTORS' EQUITY ASSOCIATION LUCY JORDAN HUMANITARIAN AWARD RECIPIENT ANNOUNCED
+CONNIE MCMILLAN NAMED AEA’S 2011 LUCY JORDAN HUMANITARIAN AWARD RECIPIENT

-Actors' Equity Association (Equity) announced today that Lynne Soffer is the winner of the 2010 Lucy Jordan Humanitarian Award.
-The presentation of the award, which honors an individual in the theatrical community, will be made at the April 26, 2011 Equity Membership Meeting in San Francisco.
+Actors' Equity Association (Equity) announced today that Austin resident Connie McMillan is the 2011 Lucy Jordan Humanitarian Award recipient.
+The award, which honors an individual in the theatrical community, will be presented at Equity’s Austin/San Antonio Annual Membership meeting on Saturday, February 11, 2012.

-The Lucy Jordan Humanitarian Award (LJHA) is the only recognition award given by Equity's Western Regional Board.
-It was established by the Stage Managers Committee in 1992 to commemorate the unflagging spirit of former Western Region Business Field Rep, Lucy Jordan, who passed away unexpectedly that year.
-The LJHA is given to honor any members of the extended theatrical family who go above and beyond the call of duty.
+The Lucy Jordan Humanitarian Award is the only recognition given by Equity’s Western Regional Board.
+It was established by the Stage Managers Committee in 1992 to honor and commemorate the unflagging spirit of former Western Region Business Field Rep Lucy Jordan, who passed away that same year.

 Arizona Theatre Service